ukrishnas/LPSharp/README.md

 be stripped away from the public repository, and rebasing these changes can be more work than applying a patch over the files we kept.
 Git operations, like submodule update, clone, and  pull, become slow and require more network bandwidth.
-In such cases, we have resorted to keeping a copy of the code and patches of our changes.
+In such cases, we have resorted to keeping a copy of the code, patches of our changes, and an interactive python copy and rebase script.
 This approach can be reversed once the public repository becomes modular.

 __Platform support__: WANLP is targeted to the Windows operating system, x64 processor architecture, C#/.Net and C++/native platforms.
 Where solvers support other operating systems like Linux and MacOS, or language wrappers like Python and Java, the functionality for other platforms has been removed to make the source code easier to understand.
 Where solvers do not natively support C# (e.g.
-CLP), new SWIG wrappers have been developed and checked into this repository.
+CLP), new support has been developed or imported into this repository.

 __Build system__: The build system of each project is different.
 CLP provides GNU